Plus Therapeutics: Core technology: Rhenium NanoLiposome radiotherapeutics

-Recurrent Glioblastoma
+ReSPECT-GBM Clinical Trial for Recurrent Glioblastoma

-The purpose of the ReSPECT-GBM Clinical Trial is to assess the safety, tolerability, and distribution of a new medication, Rhenium-186 NanoLiposome (186RNL), in adults with recurrent or progressive malignant glioma after standard surgical, radiation, and/or chemotherapy treatment.
-ReSPECT-GBM is supported by the U.S. National Institutes of Health / National Cancer Institute.
+The purpose of the ReSPECT-GBM Clinical Trial is to assess the safety, tolerability, and distribution of a new medication, Rhenium (186Re) Obisbemeda, in adults with recurrent glioblastoma after standard surgical, radiation, and/or chemotherapy treatment.
+ReSPECT-GBM is supported by the U.S. National Institutes of Health / National Cancer Institute and has a National Trial Number of NCT01906385.
+As of January 2025, the study is enrolling Phase 2 patients and has clinical study site locations at UT Health San Antonio in San Antonio, Texas, UT Southwestern Medical Center in Dallas, Texas, UT MD Anderson Cancer Center in Houston, Texas, and Ohio State University in Columbus, Ohio.

 According to the most recent CBTRUS Statistical Report, annually there are approximately 12,900 cases of glioblastoma diagnosed, with historical 1 year and 5 year relative survival rates of 40.8% and 6.8%, respectively.
 The poor survival is attributable partly to the nature of the tumor.
 The infiltrative nature of glioblastoma results in difficulty eliminating microscopic disease despite macroscopic gross-total resection, with 90% of patients having recurrence at the original tumor location.
 The location of the tumor also makes drug delivery difficult with only small or lipophilic molecules able to cross the blood brain barrier to reach the tumor.
 Of those agents that are able to reach the tumor, glioblastomas have shown to be resistant to most cytotoxic agents and to quickly develop resistance when initially sensitive.